How Stress Fuels Inflammation – And What You Can Do About It

 The Science Behind Stress and Inflammation

-Signs That Stress Is Taking a Toll
+Signs That Stress May Be Taking a Toll

 These symptoms often overlap with broader mental health concerns and may reflect an underlying stress-inflammation pattern rather than isolated conditions.